 - Follow up quickly and easily.
 If you’re still waiting on a quote from a vendor, or don’t know how far along a presentation is, enable the Asana hack to set up task reminders and get notified as work progresses.
 That way, you don’t have to stress about checking in and remembering to check in.

-Break your work into steps, and keep related work connected
+Break your plan into smaller steps, and keep related work connected

 Now that you’ve figured out all the steps, connect the dots and dig into the details.
 Breaking your bigger work up into pieces makes it much easier to start tackling the work.
 It also helps you see how the work is connected to make sure everybody is working on the right things at the right time, and aren’t blocking other teammates.